 In some cases, outsiders don’t even have to guess or steal the Wi-Fi code.
 It’s possible for them to put an attack computer in monitoring mode and just listen to what’s in the air.
 There are a lot of tools available that help an attacker learn the pre-shared key from the encrypted data if the key is too short or too simple.
 And, as we mentioned before, knowledge of the pre-shared key often leads to problems.
 We won’t get into the details of all possible attacks, but don't be fooled: almost anybody with some basic knowledge on IT security could perform them (I bet even a fifteen-year-old could do it).
 Yes, it’s wise to carefully choose your pre-shared keys to make your Wi-Fi network less vulnerable for attacks, but no: it won’t change the fact that WPA2-Personal can’t live up to company security standards.

 So, what are SMEs to do?

 So far for the scare campaign.
 In short, WPA2-Personal is OK when used at home or in a small office, where all devices are trusted, and the users of the network do not change too often.
 But not in an enterprise setting.
 Here, the scope is too big to handle for IT managers, and the codes cannot be kept secret any more.
 Also, changing the codes is next to impossible due to the many users and devices around.
 A part of the solution lies in switching to WPA2 Enterprise, which is much more suited for company Wi-Fi.
-We’ll tell you how this works in the second part of this blog.
-Stay tuned!
+We’ll tell you how this works in our next blog blog.
+Read it here!